HimankSehgal/ImageClassification/README.md

 ## Structure of the Approach

 * ### 1.
 Defining Transformations for train and test data As different images have different sizes, it is important to define a tranform function which can take different images and return images which have similar aspect ratios and size.
-We will be using functions from <tt> torchvisions.transforms </tt> like <tt>  transforms.Resize( )</tt> , <tt> transforms.CenterCrop() </tt> for this purpose.
+We will be using functions from <tt> torchvision.transforms </tt> like <tt>  transforms.Resize( )</tt> , <tt> transforms.CenterCrop() </tt> for this purpose.
 Also the pictures will be in form of pixels.
 We need to convert that to tensor values.
-For that we will use the function <tt> transforms.ToTensor() </tt>
+For that we will use the function <tt> transforms.ToTensor() </tt><br>
+Apart from these transformations which will be applicable for both train and test data ,  we will also apply certain transformations for loading train data like <tt> transforms.RandomRotation() </tt> and <tt> transforms.RandomHorizontalFlip() </tt> because the size of our training set is very smaall i.e 18743 , so these transformations will help to augment the size of data set

 * ### 2.
 Define a convolutional neural network <br>